plonerma/cordage/README.md

 configuration and creates an output directory (if the function accepts `output_dir`, it will be passed as such).

 See the examples in the examples directory for more details.

+## Features

+The main puprose of cordage is to manage configurations to make configuring reproducible experiments easy.
+Cordage automatically generates a commandline interface which can be used to parse configuration files and/or set specific configuration fields via CLI options (run the experiment with the `--help option` to get an overview over the available configuration fields).

+By using the `__series__` key, it is possible ot invoke multiple repetitions of an experiment using the same base configuration but varying some of the configuration fields.
+The resulting trial runs are (by default) saved in a common series-level directory.

+Additionally, cordage can provide an output directory (via the `output_dir`) where cordage will store the used configuration as well as some experimental metadata.